-Perfect for breakfast or brunch, this Sausage and Apple Dutch Baby combines the sweet and savoury to perfection!
+Perfect for breakfast or brunch, this sausage Dutch baby adds apples to the mix, for the perfect sweet and savoury combination!

-I am a big fan of the humble Dutch baby, whether sweet or savoury.
-This Sausage and Apple Dutch Baby probably falls somewhere in the middle.
-Sweet, tender apples, combine with savoury pork sausage, to create a dish that is at home any time of day.
+Sweet, tender apples, combine with savoury pork sausage, to create a dish that can be enjoyed any time of day.

-The apple topping makes it’s own sweet, brown sugar and maple sauce, to combine with the golden sausages that bake right up with the pancake.
-Add in the just tender apples, and it is one truly delicious bite!
+The apple topping makes a lovely brown sugar and maple sauce, to combine with the golden sausages that bake right up with the pancake.
+Add with the just tender apples, and it is one truly delicious bite!

-Since this one comes together quickly and easily (especially if you pre-cook the sausages ahead!), it’s perfect for a leisurely holiday breakfast or brunch.
+Since this one comes together quickly and easily (especially if you pre-cook the sausages ahead!), it’s perfect for a leisurely holiday breakfast or brunch or breakfast-for-dinner.

 Unfortunately, Dutch babies don’t keep or re-heat well, so enjoy while it’s fresh and warm.